One’s got a big appetite, the other’s a bit of an introvert. China’s new panda diplomats touch down in DC

 Amid tight security and heavy media coverage, two large metal boxes with the precious cargo were carefully lowered from the belly of the jet on a scissor lift and ferried to the terminal.

-From there, the two pandas will head to the Smithsonian’s National Zoo, where they will remain on loan for 10 years, with an annual fee of $1 million to support conservation efforts in China.
+From there, the two pandas were trucked to the Smithsonian’s National Zoo, where they will remain on loan for 10 years, with an annual fee of $1 million to support conservation efforts in China.

 The Smithsonian’s previous pair of pandas returned to China with their cub last November when their lease expired.
 Their departure triggered a flood of tearful goodbyes and left the zoo’s panda exhibit empty for 11 months.